dictation-toolbox/Caster/docs/readthedocs/NodeRule.md

 ### Making Your Own TreeNode

-To create a TreeRule, you first have to create a [TreeNode](https://github.com/synkarius/caster/blob/master/caster/lib/dfplus/hint/hintnode.py) which will be passed into the NodeRule constructor.
-For examples, look at the [nodes directory](https://github.com/synkarius/caster/tree/master/caster/lib/dfplus/hint/nodes).
+To create a TreeRule, you first have to create a [TreeNode](https://github.com/dictation-toolbox/Caster/blob/master/castervoice/lib/merge/selfmod/tree_rule/tree_node.py) which will be passed into the NodeRule constructor.
+For examples, look at the [tree directory](https://github.com/dictation-toolbox/Caster/tree/master/castervoice/lib/merge/selfmod/tree_rule/trees).
 A TreeNode basically looks like this:

 ```python
 HintNode("spec", SomeDragonflyAction(), [<child nodes>], [<extras>], {<defaults>})